WONDER WOMAN

 Say, what was that path that good intentions pave?

 Oh, I've come close.
 First rejection I ever got from DC (and I think it was from Nelson Bridwell; someday I do have to file that letter so I can find it!) was when I was in sixth grade and had written a sloppy story proposal and script in which Mon-El of the Legion met this cute new girl who dressed in my favorite dress and was a telekinetic, and they both fell in love.
-Nelson gently rejected the idea, and about two years ago it struck me that my fantasy series, Three Worlds, is indeed that very idea, grown up and mutated with an extra head.
+Nelson gently rejected the idea, and about four years ago it struck me that my fantasy series, Three Worlds, is indeed that very idea, grown up and mutated with an extra head.

 But I was off.
 Of course I designed scads of costumes for Diana, but I also brought in the entire population of Paradise Island.
 I showed how a general would dress compared to a lowly private.
 How an Amazon doctor (remember Amazon technology?) would dress, how an intern would.
 What an Amazon ambassador would wear that would hearken back to historical Amazon days.
 What Amazon kids wore.
 Who was related to whom.
 Who had kids, who had mothers on the Island?
 Everything was multi-ethnic of course because we already had an entire island of white young women and SOMETHING was needed to add interest.

-I was quite proud of the origins I came up with for the Amazons and Wonder Family which incorporated everything in the comic, fit neatly into mythology, and formed the basis for future plotlines.
+I was quite proud of the origins I came up with for the Amazons and Wonder Family which incorporated everything in the comic, fit neatly into DCU mythology, and formed the basis for future plotlines.
 It reiterated the use of Amazon Training: a physical, mental and spiritual regimen that gave the Amazons immortality, super-strength, and the ability to glide on air.
 The better person you were, ethics-wise, the more power you had.

 I worked for a long time on the project, researching and creating.
 Finally grabbing the largest envelope I could find, I sent everything off to DC.